 By 1992, Sky Alland Marketing had a staff of 140, annual revenues of over ten million dollars, and a reputation as a pioneer in the field of customer relationship management.
 That year, just months before he was to be married, Sky became the victim of a senseless murder.

 In response, those who knew and loved Sky established the Sky Alland Scholarship as a way to celebrate his spirit, honor his character and commemorate his love for the University of Virginia.

 The Sky Alland Scholarship is awarded to a rising fourth-year student who exemplifies the five qualities that helped Sky make his mark not just on the world, but on those around him:

 Leadership, Achievement, Enterprising Spirit, Humility and Devotion to the University

-All faculty, administrators, staff and students are invited to nominate candidates for the scholarship.
-A committee of 4th year student representatives reviews the nominees and recommends finalists.
+All students, faculty, administrators, and staff are invited to nominate candidates for the scholarship.

-On the first weekend in March, the Sky Alland Scholarship Award Selection Committee convenes at the University to interview the finalists and select a winner.
-The award is a full scholarship for 2014-15.
+At the end of March, or early April, the Sky Alland Award Scholarship Committee convenes at the University to interview the finalists and select a winner.
+The award is a full scholarship.